hoodiehq-archive/documentation/techdocs/index.md

 ---
-layout: layout-get-help
+layout: layout-api
 ---

-# Hoodie Techdocs
+# Hoodie API Guide

-The Hoodie Techdocs are a special version of the api documentation for beginners, intermediates and advanced programmers who want to have a nice documented API with additional informations and code examples.
+The Hoodie Guide is a special version of the API documentation for beginners, intermediates and advanced programmers who want to have a nice documented API with additional informations and code examples.

-## Table Of Contents

-* Client API
-** Hoodie.Store
-** Hoodie.Account
-** Hoodie.Email
-* Server API
-* Plugins